 Innovate UK runs funding competitions which can help you develop your idea and make it successful.
-These competitions are open to all UK based companies.
-Some are also open to research organisations working with business.
+These competitions are open for projects led by any UK based companies.
 Innovate UK awards funding to the winners of these competitions.

-Watch these videos to find out about our funding rules and application process.
+Watch this video to find out about our application process.

 Find out if you are eligible to apply for innovation funding

 The organisations Innovate UK funds

 You can apply for funding if you are a UK based business.
 All kinds of businesses can apply - from pre-startup and new companies to large multi-nationals.

 The projects Innovate UK funds

 You can apply for funding if you want to do one or more of the following:

 - to test the feasibility of your idea and make sure it will work